HQ

 Yes, and it's a fine starting point.
 The recipe is: create a shared family calendar in Google Calendar, share it with edit access to each family member's Google account, subscribe everyone on their phones, and color-code per person manually.
 We wrote a step-by-step guide for it.

 You don't have to.
 Google Calendar handles the schedule.
-What HomeHQ adds: a meal planner with AI-generated dish photos, chores with points and a weekly recap, per-member kid views, an always-on iPad kitchen display, and a single screen that pulls calendar + meals + chores together — all on top of the Google calendar you already have. $12/month billed annually is the price of the calm.
+What HomeHQ adds: a meal planner with AI-generated dish photos, chores with points and a weekly recap, per-member kid views, an always-on iPad kitchen display, a flyer scanner that turns photographed school schedules into calendar events, and a single screen that pulls calendar + meals + chores together — all on top of the Google calendar you already have. $12/month billed annually is the price of the calm.

 No — it sits on top of it.
 HomeHQ two-way syncs with each family member's Google Calendar.
 Events you add in HomeHQ appear in Google; events you add in Google appear in HomeHQ.
 Your work calendar, your spouse's work calendar, the school calendar — all of it flows through Google and into HomeHQ's shared view.